 I will try to tell you again about the roads of my Spain, This is a daunting task, but after so many towns and sights done in my road warrior mode , the temptation is great.
 As you have been reading my blog , you know I love the road, the car is my second home!
 And while in Europe there is no difference, gone all over, Let me tell you on two picturesque quant areas of my Spain.
-Therefore, let me tell you the roads of my Spain, part IV !!!
+Therefore, let me tell you the roads of my Spain, part II !!!
 Hope you enjoy it as I

-I first passed by it and was impressed by the embalse of Arguis or reservoir on the Isuela River, Off A23 (N330) Autovia de Mudéjar road, In 1929 re erection of the surface and increasing the capacity up to 2.7 hm³ , It is currently used for irrigation and recreational use such as fishing.
+The first stop was Arguis belonging to the region of La Hoya de Huesca, province of Huesca, in the Autonomous Community of Aragon.
+It is located at the Umbría of the Sierras de Gratal and the Aguila (eagle) , 24 km from Huesca city, connected to the road network by the Autovia de Mudejar highway (A-23), which I take a lot in my France/Spain runs, I first passed by it and was impressed by the embalse of Arguis or reservoir on the Isuela River, Off A23 (N330) Autovia de Mudéjar road, In 1929 re erection of the surface and increasing the capacity up to 2.7 hm³ , It is currently used for irrigation and recreational use such as fishing.
 The reservoir waters an area of 2500 ha, It is the oldest reservoir in Aragon.
 It was under construction for 24 years and was completed in 1704.
 It retained the seasonal waters of the Isuela river and was used exclusively for irrigation, mainly from the Hoya de Huesca area.

 The town of Arguis is limited by the Isuela river valley and some pre -pyrenean mountains such as the Sierra de Javierre (1546 m), Sierra de Gracia (1567 m), Sierra del Águila (1609 m) and Sierra de Loarre (1470 m) and Sierra Caballera (1565 m) .
 The first mention of Arguis is in the cartology of San Juan de la Peña by 1070, in which Dommus Balla de Argis (the Balla de Argis house) is cited, The things to see here with more time are the Parish Church of San Miguel ,Romanesque, of the 12C, although reformed in the 16C.
 An altarpiece of the 15C belonging to this church can be contemplated in the Prado Museum of Madrid !
 In the vicinity of the town is the ermita de Nuestra Señora de Soldevilla or hermitage of Our Lady of Soldevilla, from the 16-17C, and the ermita de la Magdalena or hermitage of the Magdalena from the 16-17C, located in Los Prados Altos de Bonés and that has a medieval necropolis of slabs